-As at 30 June 2021, the Group recorded inventories of \$72.4 Our audit procedures included, and were not limited to, the million. following:
+As at 30 June 2022, the Group recorded inventories of \$61.8 million.

-Inventories are valued at the lower of cost and net realisable value. •
+Inventories are valued at the lower of cost and net realisable value.

-Management reviews the Group's inventories levels in order to identify slow-moving and obsolete merchandise and identifies • items of inventories which have a market price, being the merchandise's selling price quoted from the market of similar items that is lower than its carrying amount.
-Changes in demand levels, technological developments and pricing competition could • affect the saleability and values of the inventories which could then consequentially impact the Group's results, cash flows and financial position.
-Management estimates the amount of inventories loss as an allowance on inventories to ensure that the inventories amounts • recorded are not above their corresponding net realisable value ("NRV").
+Management reviews the Group's inventories levels in order to identify slow-moving and obsolete merchandise and identifies items of inventories which have a market price, being the merchandise's selling price quoted from the market of similar items that is lower than its carrying amount.
+Changes in demand levels, technological developments and pricing competition could affect the saleability and values of the inventories which could then consequentially impact the Group's results, cash flows and financial position.
+Management estimates the amount of inventories loss as an allowance on inventories to ensure that the inventories amounts recorded are not above their corresponding net realisable value ("NRV").

-We have identified valuation for inventories as one of the key audit matters because the Group had material carrying amount • of inventories as at the end of the financial year and the Group determined cost based on standard costing where standard costs are estimated using unit costs at targeted output levels, including direct materials costs, direct labour costs, and indirect costs.
+We have identified valuation for inventories as one of the key audit matters because the Group had material carrying amount of inventories as at the end of the financial year and the Group determined cost based on standard costing where standard costs are estimated using unit costs at targeted output levels, including direct materials costs, direct labour costs, and indirect costs.
 The estimation of standard costs requires the separate estimation of standard costs for direct materials, direct labour, and overhead where judgements are involved on absorption and allocation of cost for each type of inventories.